zannallan/responsive-section/README.md

 ## Overview

 - *Fork this repository.*
-- Duplicate the layout shown in the screenshots using media queries and float.
+- Duplicate the layout shown in the screenshots using media queries and Flexbox.
 - Text can be found inside the `content.txt` file.
 - *Run it through Markbot and make sure it passes all the checks.*